 Who is Lydia Loveless?
-DELUXE DVD
+DELUXE DVD (with free bumpersticker)

 Director Gorman Bechard believes in rock and roll; he's been proving it on screen since his fan-centric Replacements documentary COLOR ME OBSESSED.
 Follow-ups on the Archers of Loaf and Husker Du's Grant Hart (EVERY EVERYTHING) respectively captured the power of live performance and the intricacies of a creative mind.
 Bechard's latest does both, while tackling a complicated question: Who is Lydia Loveless?